 As said above, 35 LIBOR rates come out on a daily basis.
 To set these rates, the ICE committee uses the advice of a panel of 11 to 16 banks.
 These 35 LIBOR rates are the combination of five currencies and seven maturities.
 The seven maturities for which the LIBOR rate is set are overnight/spot next, one week, one month, two months, three months, six months, and twelve months.

-The process to set the rates is as follows:
+The process of setting the rates is as follows:

 - The committee asks the panel banks the rates at which they will be comfortable giving money to other financial institutions.
 This process usually starts in the morning before publishing the LIBOR rates.

-- The rates from the panel are then listed in the top-down order.
+- The rates from the panel are then listed in top-down order.

 - Now, the committee removes the extreme quotes, usually the top and bottom 25%.
 The committee averages the remaining rates and rounds them to the five decimal places.